 The generally used chlorine-based House Cleaning disinfectants are monochloramine, halazone, and sodium dichloroisocyanurate.
 These three have been widely used to disinfect drinking water.
 Sometimes, they are used as a cleansing agent, biocide, and industrial deodorant.

 Disinfectants and other House Cleaning products MUST be used properly and stored in safe places.
-Please take note of these guides for proper handling of these items:
+Please take note of these guides for the proper handling of these items:

 - Do not combine chlorine bleach or any product containing chlorine bleach with ammonia, ammonia-based products, or acidic products.
 The mixture can be dangerous.